DerekSelander/dsdump/docs/index.md

 In a `MH_EXECUTE` type image, any C/Objective-C/Swift functions don't need to be externally available so that information can be removed from the symbol table.
 Why is that?
 A `MH_EXECUTE` type of file should be ran by itself, it shouldn't be loaded into another address space!

 > **Note:** Just because there's no symbol in the symbol table for some code doesn't mean that you can't infer that a function is there.
-The **`LC_FUNCTION_STARTS`** load command will export a list of all the function/method locations (*only code, NOT data*) that are implemented by an image. **[It contained in format called ULEB](https://en.wikipedia.org/wiki/ULEB)**.
+The **`LC_FUNCTION_STARTS`** load command will export a list of all the function/method locations (*only code, NOT data*) that are implemented by an image.
+This information is formatted in **[ULEB](https://en.wikipedia.org/wiki/ULEB)**.
 This is useful for debuggers and crash analytics.

 What if the above code was compiled as a shared library?
 What would happen to the symbol table?
 Compile ex4.c, but now add the `-shared` option: